Consider a Military Chapel or Academy Grounds

 Many military weddings take place at military chapels or on academy grounds (Army, Navy, or Air Force).
 If you'd like to use another location, run it by your installation.
 Most military chapels are like other in-demand ceremony sites -- you need to reserve them at least a year ahead of time, often by applying in writing to the chaplain's office.
 All service academies have more than one chapel; at the Air Force Academy, for example, there are Protestant, Catholic, and Jewish chapels.
 To marry in a military chapel at a service academy, you must be a graduate or one of the following: a dependent of a graduate; an officer or enlisted person assigned to the academy complex, or his or her dependents; or a faculty or staff member, active or retired, or his or her dependents.

 There will probably be no charge for the use of the chapel, but a donation to the chapel fund will be expected.
 Rules for decorating military chapels vary across the country, but all flowers, candelabra, and other decor are arranged by the Chapel Altar Guild and are the same for all weddings.
 Some chapels and churches do not furnish decorations; the couple plans them themselves.
+Military receptions at academies or bases are often held at officers' or enlisted clubs on the installation, or you can have a traditional hotel or restaurant reception.

 If you marry in a military chapel, the chaplain will perform your ceremony, and when you reserve the chapel you'll arrange a meeting.
 A few sessions of prewedding counseling may also be required.
 If you'd like your civilian clergyperson to co-officiate, talk to both officiants early about the possibility.
 Chaplains are commissioned officers and are paid by the service they represent; you do not need to pay them a fee (although you should make a donation to the chapel; see above).
 It's customary to offer any assisting civilian clergyman an honorarium.